svennam92/openshift101/workshop/part1-learn_openshift/exercise-1.md

     route.route.openshift.io/patient-ui exposed
    ```

-1. Run the `oc status` command to make sure everything started up correctly.
+4. Make sure everything started up correctly.
 This might take a couple minutes -- look for the `deployed` status.
 You can also launch the dashboard and track it there.

    > To find the OpenShift dashboard URL again, run: `ic ks cluster get <cluster_name>`